Self-Organizing Railway Traffic Management: Introduction

 This paper builds upon the framework discussed above \cite{DamNalTibTriPel20} by providing concrete designs and implementations.
 Specifically, we introduce a spatio-temporal perspective for neighborhood selection, a variant of the state-of-the-art centralized algorithm RECIFE-MILP \cite{PelMarPesRod15:ieeetits} for hypothesis generation, a path-based hypothesis compatibility verification with hypothesis sharing, a voter-model-inspired consensus-seeking approach, and a novel RECIFE-MILP variant for merging selected hypotheses into the global plan.
-To the best of our knowledge, this is the first proposal of a complete system based on traffic self-organization capable of consistently producing feasible and optimized traffic management plans in complex networks and quickly reacting to perturbations.
+To the best of our knowledge, this is the first proposal of a complete system based on traffic self-organization that is capable of quickly reacting to perturbations by consistently producing feasible and optimized traffic management plans in complex networks.

 We thoroughly evaluate our approach on a case study representing traffic in a busy portion of the Italian network, between the cities of Segrate and Ospitaletto in Lombardy, Italy.
 Here, mixed traffic operated by different railway companies share the available capacity, posing significant challenges related to competition, fairness, and the efficient utilization of limited infrastructure.
-Our results demonstrate that, in these instances, the proposed self-organizing approach consistently outperforms the state-of-the-art centralized algorithm RECIFE-MILP \cite{PelMarPesRod15:ieeetits}.
-Specifically, we compare the two approaches in terms of total delay suffered by trains in a realistic deployment, exploiting a microscopic railway simulator to reproduce traffic.
+Our results demonstrate that, in these instances, the proposed self-organizing approach achieves results that are very close to optimality.
+Moreover, it consistently outperforms the state-of-the-art centralized algorithm RECIFE-MILP \cite{PelMarPesRod15:ieeetits}, even when its performance are boosted by the smart reduction of alternative train routes \cite{PasSamPelDarRodPac22:COR}.
+Specifically, we compare the approaches in terms of total delay suffered by trains in a realistic deployment, exploiting a microscopic railway simulator to reproduce traffic.
 In summary, the main contribution of this paper is the proposal of the first comprehensive self-organization approach for railway traffic management.
 In addition to the formalization and implementation of the algorithms composing this approach, we also propose an articulated experimental analysis to assess its applicability and performance in a possible future deployment.

 The remainder of the paper is structured as follows: Section \ref{sec:litt} discusses related work.
 Section \ref{sec:rtRTMP} describes the real-time railway traffic management problem.
 Section \ref{sec:selfOrgProc} describes the self-organization process.
 Section \ref{sec:selfOrgMod} details the design of each module in our approach.
 Sections \ref{sec:expSetUp} and \ref{sec:expResults} present the experimental setup and results.
 Finally, Section \ref{sec:conclusion} concludes the paper and outlines future research directions.